-The good news in all this, however, is it’s ALWAYS a good time for strategic thinking and considering innovative strategic planning questions.
-No matter when it is, you can use great questions to push your strategic thinking and move you into increasingly smarter, more differentiated, and successful market strategies.
+No matter the time of year, it’s ALWAYS a good time for strategic thinking and considering innovative strategic planning questions.
+You can depend on great questions to push your strategic thinking and move you into increasingly smarter, more differentiated, and successful market strategies.

 Strategic Thinking Questions for Next Year